-The Doctor or Nurse introduces an instrument called a speculum into your vagina and this enables him/her to see the cervix (neck of the womb).
+The consultant introduces an instrument called a speculum into your vagina and this enables him/her to see the cervix (neck of the womb).
 This is the same as when you have a smear.
 Then a small telescope is inserted through the cervix into your womb.
 It is connected to a camera and TV screen, which shows the inside of your womb.
-After this, a tiny piece of tissue (biopsy) from the lining of the womb may be taken and this will be sent to the Laboratory for examination.
-The hysteroscopy takes about 10 minutes, you may feel some period type pain, but many women feel nothing at all.
+Depending on what the consultant sees either a tiny piece of tissue (biopsy) from the lining of the womb will be taken, if polyps or fibroids are present, these can be removed at the same time if safe to do so.

+All biopsy's taken will be sent to the Laboratory for examination.
+The consultant will advise on how long the results will take to come back.
+The hysteroscopy takes about 15 minutes, you may feel some period type pain, but many women feel nothing at all.
 If you do find this procedure uncomfortable, there is the option to have a general anaesthetic.